0xQueso/cheese-n/README.md

-The test version of this can be found at [cheese-n.vercel.app](https://cheese-n.vercel.app/)
+The test version (rinkeby) of this can be found at [cheese-n.vercel.app](https://cheese-n.vercel.app/)

 ### Install dependencies
 `yarn install`